-(d) Equity market risk
+(d) Equity Market Risk

-The Fund is exposed to equity market risk through its holding in the Schroder Real Return CPI Plus 5% fund.
-Equity market risk relating to investments is managed by investing through a professional investment manager and exposure to that fund to be maintained within the allocation range as set in the NGF Investment Policy Statement.
+The Fund is exposed to equity market risk through its holdings in the Schroder Real Return CPI Plus 5% fund.
+Equity market risk relating to investments is managed by investing through a professional investment manager and exposure to that fund is to be maintained within the allocation range set in the NGF Investment Policy Statement.

-(e) Capital management
+(e) Capital Management

-The SEGC Board's policy is to maintain the assets of the Fund at a level at or above the minimum amount to meet claims and administration costs of SEGC and the Fund.
+The SEGC Board's policy is to maintain the assets of the Fund at a level at or above the minimum amount to meet claims and administration costs of SEGC and the Fund, and where the assets of the Fund fall below that level to consider what action is required.
+This may include developing a plan to return the assets of the Fund to the minimum amount within a five year timeframe.
 The minimum amount may be determined by the Board from time to time with the approval of the Minister in accordance with the Corporations Act 2001.
 The minimum amount of the Fund is currently \$100 million.
 The minimum amount is subject to regular review with the assistance of independent professional advisers appointed by the Board of SEGC.

-The Board has an investment strategy in place to invest available financial assets, totalling \$100,459,874 at 30 June 2018 (30 June 2017: \$98,338,497), into two funds managed by professional investment portfolio managers in order to appropriately manage the financial assets of the Fund.
+The Board has an investment strategy in place to invest available financial assets, totalling \$95,407,760 at 30 June 2019 (30 June 2018: \$100,459,874), into two funds managed by professional investment portfolio managers in order to appropriately manage the financial assets of the Fund.